sydroconsult/QTalsim/docs/doc_subbasin_preprocessing.rst

    To use this plugin's functionality, SAGA GIS and WhiteboxTools must be installed.

    -  SAGA GIS: Ensure that the "Processing Saga NextGen Provider" plugin is installed via the Plugin Manager in QGIS.
    -  WhiteboxTools: Install the "WhiteboxTools for QGIS" plugin, and make sure the environment path is set correctly.

+      -  Install the "WhiteboxTools for QGIS" plugin.
+      -  Download and install `WhiteboxTools Open Core <https://www.whiteboxgeo.com/download-whiteboxtools/>`__ and remember the path where you installed it.
+      -  In QGIS go to Settings - Options - Processing - Providers - WhiteboxTools executable and insert the path to the binary of your download (e.g. C:/Users/Test/WhiteboxTools_win_amd64/WBT/whitebox_tools.exe).
-For further guidance, you can watch this instructional `video <https://www.youtube.com/watch?v=xJXDBsNbcTg>`__ produced by Whitebox.
+      -  For further guidance, you can watch this instructional `video <https://www.youtube.com/watch?v=xJXDBsNbcTg>`__ produced by Whitebox.

 Executing the Plugin
 ^^^^^^^^^^^^^^^^^^^^